StrongX/XPageController/README.md

 return [NSString stringWithFormat:@"ViewController%ld",index];
 }
 ```

-# Usage  -swift
- if you use the swift please see the swift Demo

 # Other
 you should init a XPageViewController,and set the childController,the childController's title will show above the Controller.
 you can change the title's color and title's backGroundColor